Trade Forex Trading

 0.2 Contract, $20,000 Mini Lot

-If you buy one 0.2 lots which is equal to 20,000 dollars you will have used
+If you buy one 0.2 lots which is equal to 20,000 dollars you'll have used

 = 20,000/1000